intel/intel-sgx-ssl/README.md

 - DESTDIR=\<PATH\>: Directory realpath to install Intel® SGX SSL libraries in.
 Default /opt/intel/sgxssl/
 - VERBOSE={1,0}: Makefile verbose mode.
 Print compilation commands before executing it.
 - NO_THREADS={1,0}: Enable "no-threads" in the OpenSSL's build configuration options
-- NONE_INTEL={TRUE,FALSE}: Only works with Simuation mode, for debugging on non-Intel platform.

 To install Intel® SGX SSL libraries in Linux OS, run:
 ```